EolnMsuk/AntiDarkSword/README.md

 ### Level 3: Extreme Lockdown (System Daemons)
 *Includes everything in Levels 1 and 2, plus:* This is the maximum lockdown tier geared toward neutralizing complex zero-click exploit chains (like BLASTPASS or FORCEDENTRY) before they can even be parsed.
 * **Restricted Daemons:** `imagent` (handles incoming iMessages/FaceTime), `mediaserverd` (audio/video parsing), `networkd` (socket connections).
+* **iMessage Clarification:** You DO NOT need to disable iMessage in your iOS Settings.
+Level 3 acts as a shield by restricting the background `imagent` daemon.
+You will still receive texts and notifications, but rich link previews and automatic attachment downloading will be blocked to prevent zero-click memory corruption.
-* **⚠️ WARNING:** Restricting critical background daemons **will** break normal device functions like iMessage background delivery, media playback, and certain network features.
+* **⚠️ WARNING:** Restricting critical background daemons **will** break normal device functions like iMessage background delivery (as mentioned above), media playback, and certain network features.
 ONLY enable if you know what you are doing!

 ## 📱 Compatibility
 * **iOS Versions:** iOS 15.0 - 17.0